Water is essential for farming, industry and life itself. When there is drought or scarcity, water can spark conflict. Are water wars ahead?

 There are 276 lakes and rivers in the world that either mark or cross international boundaries, according to Zafar Adeel, director of the United Nations University Institute for Water, Environment and Health and former chair of UN Water.
 Less than half of these rivers and lakes are covered by treaties, and many are sources of conflict.

-Disputes happen when one nation builds a reservoir, irrigation network or dam to divert water away from another nation.Political tensions
+Disputes happen when one nation builds a reservoir, irrigation network or dam to divert water away from another nation.Political tensions over water

 The majority of the water disputes materialize in the form of political tensions.
 For instance, the United States is upset with Mexico for draining the Rio Grande, and Mexico accuses the U.S. of using more than its share of the Colorado River.